Got Talent Uruguay: Production

 The idea to produce a Uruguayan adaptation of the international franchise, created by Simon Cowell emerged in March 2019.
 On July 30 of that year, it was confirmed that actress Natalia Oreiro would be the presenter of the program, being her first time to host a local television show.
 In the first days of August, the names of three of the members of the jury were revealed.
-They were the ballet dancer and former soloist of the American Ballet Theater, María Noel Riccetto; radio host and producer Orlando Petinatti; and the presenter, actress Claudia Fernández.
-Finally, on September 1, the actor and singer, ex-vocalist of Márama, Agustín Casanovaconfirmed his participation.
+They were the ballet dancer and former soloist of the American Ballet Theatre, María Noel Riccetto; radio host and producer Orlando Petinatti; and the presenter, actress Claudia Fernández.
+Finally, on September 1, the actor and singer, ex-vocalist of Márama, Agustín Casanova confirmed his participation.